-CASE APPLICATION 2: MANAGING TO CREATE A BETTER WORLD
+CASE APPLICATION 2: MANAGING TO CREATE A BETTER WORLD (p.
+22)

-Discussion questions
+Discussion Questions

-1.14 How could Daniel and his co-founders at Thank You use technical, human and conceptual skills to help Thank You achieve its business goals and social mission?
+1-36 How could Daniel and his co-founders at Thank You use technical, human and conceptual skills to help Thank You achieve its business goals and social mission?
 What managerial competencies might be important for them?
 Why?

-Technical skills are the job-specific knowledge and techniques needed to perform work tasks.
+Technical skills are job-specific knowledge and techniques needed to perform work tasks.
 An example of how Daniel and his colleagues would use technical skills would be in creating and updating their Track Your Impact app and implementing their social media campaigns.

-Human (or interpersonal) skills are a manager's ability to work with, understand, mentor and motivate others, both individually and in groups.
+Human skills (or interpersonal skills) are a manager's ability to work with, understand, mentor and motivate others, both individually and in groups.
 Daniel would use interpersonal skills in communicating with his team and encouraging a collaborative environment among the Thank You staff.

 Conceptual skills are a manager's ability to analyse and diagnose complex situations.
-Daniel and his colleagues would use conceptual skills in interpreting market and sales data, and identifying new market opportunities that fit with their 'profit for purpose' philosophy.
+Daniel and his colleagues would use conceptual skills in interpreting market and sales data, identifying new market opportunities to fit with their 'profit for purpose' philosophy.

-Important managerial competencies include traditional functions such as decision making and goal setting; task orientation, such as showing initiative; personal orientation, such as demonstrating compassion; and being customer focused and open minded in their creative thinking.
+Managerial competencies that would be important for them include traditional functions like decision making and goal setting; task orientation like initiative; personal orientation in showing compassion; and being customer focused and open minded in their creative thinking.

-1.15 What management roles would Daniel be playing as he (a) had weekly video conferences with Thank You's aid project leaders around the globe, (b) assessed the feasibility of developing a new Thank You product line, and (c) negotiated distribution deals with retailers such as Coles and Woolworths?
+- 1-37 What management roles would Daniel be playing as he (a) had weekly video conferences with Thank You's aid project leaders around the globe, (b) assessed the feasibility of developing a new Thank You product line, and (c) negotiated distribution deals with retailers such as Coles and Woolworths?

-- interpersonal/informational
+- a) Interpersonal/Informational

-- decisional/informational
+- b) Decisional /Informational

-- interpersonal/informational.
+- c) Interpersonal/Informational

-1.16 How, if at all, do you think managing a social enterprise would be different from managing a profit-oriented corporation?
+1-38 How, if at all, do you think managing a social enterprise would be different to managing a profit-oriented corporation?